 Homecooked Conversations is a program where a staff, faculty, or alum of Northwestern University opens their home to undergraduate students.
 For a few hours, students are able to get away from campus, avoid the dining halls, forget the books, and get to know the experiences of their LGBTQ or Ally host(s) through this community building program.
 This program is often sponsored by members of NUGALA.

-Lavender Graduation is an inspiring and affirming ceremony co-sponsored with NUGALA that celebrates the achievements of graduating students in the lesbian, gay, bisexual, transgender, queer and ally community from Northwestern University.
+Lavender Graduation is an inspiring and affirming ceremony co-sponsored with NUGALA that celebrates the achievements of graduating students in the lesbian, gay, bisexual, trans*, queer and ally community from Northwestern University.
 All students who participate will receive a rainbow tassel and stole to wear with their academic regalia during commencement activities and will be invited to join the NUGALA.

 The LGBT Resource Center coordinates with various community partners to offer free and confidential HIV testing services for students.
 These services are offered at various times throughout the year.
 Other resources testing resources may be found here.